 The muffled shout reached Sasuke even through the door, making him freeze in place in horror.

 "He's conscious!" that same voice exclaimed again.
-"Kakashi-san?
+"Hatake Kakashi?
 Can you hear me?
 Please stay awake!"

 As though his heart had stopped beating, Sasuke stood rooted in place, the blood that had just been rushing through his veins now motionless.
 Anxiety's frigid claws closed around his chest, squeezing relentlessly and taking his breath.